BEExformer: A Fast Inferencing Binarized Transformer with Early Exits: Proposed Architecture

 Alternatively, $h_{c}$ can be computed from the hidden representation $h_{c-1}$ of the $(c-1)^{th}$ block as:

-To accomplish the objective of EE, a criterion is defined.
+To achieve EE, a criterion is defined.
 In case the criterion is fulfilled at exit $c$, $h_{c}$ is fed to its connected auxiliary block $\Phi_{c}(\cdot)$ and the probability distribution $\hat{y_{c}}$ is returned.
 This has been explained in Section \ref{ee}.

-Additionally, the BEExformer utilizes BAT (described in Section \ref{bn}) to binarize the weights and activations of all the transformer blocks as well as the auxiliary blocks for EE.
+Additionally, BEExformer utilizes BAT (described in Section \ref{bn}) to binarize the weights and activations of all transformer blocks, as well as the auxiliary blocks for EE.
 Generically, a binarized layer $l$ is defined as follows:

-Where, $A^{r}_{l}$, $a(\cdot)$, $f(\cdot)$, $b(\cdot)$, $W^{r}_{l}$, $A^{r}$ and $\beta_{l}$ denote the computed activation, activation function, layer operator, binarization function, real-valued weights, incoming activation, and bias, respectively.
+where $A^{r}_{l}$, $a(\cdot)$, $f(\cdot)$, $b(\cdot)$, $W^{r}_{l}$, $A^{r}$ and $\beta_{l}$ denote the computed activation, activation function, layer operator, binarization function, real-valued weights, incoming activation, and bias, respectively.